Skip to Main Content

 • Local Authorities (where they provide youth services);

-• Projects that meet at least one of the fund objectives
+• Are applying for a project/s that meets at least one of the fund objectives;

 • Have been actively operating for at least two years and have at least one set of annual financial accounts;